|Balance Transfer Rating:||3.7 / 5|

 No late fees or penalties

 The Citi Simplicity card is one of few that doesn’t charge a late payment fee or penalty APR – no matter how many times you pay late.
-While there is still a $39 penalty fee on returned payments, this is a huge perk for cardholders looking to pay down debt.
+While there is still up to a $40 penalty fee on returned payments, this is a huge perk for cardholders looking to pay down debt.

 Just keep in mind that no card is truly fee-free.
 You’ll still have to pay interest on late payments, which can add up quickly on larger balances.
 Plus, payments that are more than 30 days late can negatively affect your credit report, making it harder to qualify for new credit card offers or balance transfers.